-- Note 1: All power supply and ground pins must be connected, including analog supplies (AVDD) and ground - 2: There is no ENVREG pin in the GA310 family.
+- Note 1: There is no ENVREG pin in the PIC24FJ128GA310 and PIC24FJ128GC010 families.
 The regulator is always enabled and the ENVREG pin is replaced by the VBAT pin.
-It is recommended to connect the VBAT pin to the battery or VDD during programming.
+It is recommended to connect the VBAT pin to the battery or VDD during programming. - 2: All power supply and ground pins must be connected, including analog supplies and ground (AVDD/AVSS and SVDD/SVSS, where implemented).